 If the client requires inpatient admission following the observation stay, the admission date for the inpatient claim is the date the client was placed in observation.
-All charges for services provided from the time of observation status (excluding surgical procedures and emergency services) must be included on the inpatient claim (TOB 111) using the hospital's provider identifier.
+All charges for services provided from the time of observation status (excluding surgical procedures and emergency services) must be included on the inpatient claim (TOB 111) using the hospital's NPI and taxonomy code.
 The principal diagnosis to be used on the inpatient claim is the complication of the surgery that necessitated the extended stay.
-The day surgery and emergency services must not be included on the inpatient claim since they are to be submitted using TOB 131 as outpatient procedures under the hospital's provider identifier.
+The day surgery and emergency services must not be included on the inpatient claim since they are to be submitted using TOB 131 as outpatient procedures under the hospital's NPI and taxonomy code.